BGI-IORI/nCoV_Meta/README.md

 ```
 kraken-build --build --threads 8 --db ./YourDBpath/
 #Notes:
-#Put nCoV.fa file in the fold named "library" in "./YourDBpath/".
+#Put CoV.fa file in the fold named "library" in "./YourDBpath/".
 #Download taxonomy file from NCBI and put in "./YourDBpath/“.
 #Detailed description about Kraken index can be found in the
 #website http://ccb.jhu.edu/software/kraken/MANUAL.html#custom-databases.